 Provided by the Attorney-General’s Chambers, this site provides full text of all current Singapore Acts and Subsidiary Legislation.

 The Singapore Supreme Court’s site offers information on the composition of the court, and contacts.
 The “Practice Directions” section contains the current version of the Supreme Court of Judicature Act and the Rules of Court, consolidated Practice Directions, and Registrar’s circulars 1999 onwards.
-Judgments from 2015 onwards are available.
+Judgments, termed “Recent” but in fact extending back to 2000, are available within “Information for Lawyers” in the drop-down menu on the right of the homepage.